brcontainer/html2canvas-php-proxy/README.md

 #### Using Web Console ####

-If you have any problems with the script recommend to analyze the log using the Web Console from your browser:
+If you have any problems with the script recommend to analyze the log use the Web Console from your browser:
 * Firefox: https://developer.mozilla.org/en-US/docs/Tools/Browser_Console
 * Chrome: https://developers.google.com/chrome-developer-tools/docs/console
 * InternetExplorer: http://msdn.microsoft.com/en-us/library/gg589530%28v=vs.85%29.aspx